ArcovanBreda/CEConvDL2/blogpost.md

 ---

 In this blog post, we discuss, analyze, and extend upon the findings of the paper titled *Color Equivariant Convolutional Networks* [[5]](#main).
-The paper introduces Color Equivariant Convolutions (CEConvs) by leveraging parameter sharing over hue shifts.
-The authors demonstrate the benefits of the novel model in terms of robustness to color alterations and accuracy performance.
+The paper introduces Color Equivariant Convolutions (CEConvs) that leverage parameter sharing over hue shifts.
+The authors demonstrate the benefits of the novel model in terms of robustness to color alterations and classification accuracy when confronted with test-time hue shifts.
 The objectives of this blog post are to:

 1. Discuss the methods introduced in the paper